 Muldoons is neutral on the matter.
-They’ll sell the pasties with our without gravy.
+They'll sell the pasties with or without gravy.
 However you like it.

 By the way, you pronounce pasty as PAST-ie. The other pronunciation is for what strippers wear.
 Don't embarrass yourself.
 Say it right up here or they'll know you are a troll… someone who came from beneath the Big Mac Bridge that divides Michigan's Upper and Lower Peninsula.

 Steamboat Bills, Lake Charles, LA – Crawfish

 We love the cajun feel of this part of Louisiana and we really like the food.
 Gumbo.
 PoBoys.
 Red Beans and Rice.
 Crawfish.

 Crawfish?
 Now… after visiting this place… I can say from the bottom of my heart… OH YEAH!

 I struck up a friendship with my fellow diners who were feasting on platterfulls of an ugly little crustacean that looked like a miniature lobster.
 Crawfish take a little head pulling and twisting to get the good eatin' part out but when you do pop it in your mouth – after dipping it into Steamboat Bill's special sauce – you are rewarded with a taste that I can only describe as a cross between lobster and sweet Gulf shrimp.